Basketball Plays - Princeton Offense Style PlaysFrom the Coach’s Clipboard Basketball Playbook

 "Helping coaches coach better..."

 Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.

-Here are a few Princeton-styled plays that you can call while running the Princeton offense.
-Coach Lane calls these the "Ear-Nose-Hip" series.
+Here are a several Princeton-styled plays that you can call while running the Princeton offense.
 Also see: Pete Carril's Princeton Offense, Princeton Offense.

 If O4 had cut through in the previous frame, s/he would have filled the opposite (right) corner and O5 would have popped out and dribbled at O3 for the back cut.

 Princeton-style play - "Hip"In diagram A below, O1 dribbles at O4, who cuts through to the opposite side.
 O5 pops out and O1 passes to O5.

 Diagram B - O1 screens for O3.
 O3 steps above the screen and then backcuts (O3 never really uses the screen).
 This is the first look, a pass from O5 to O3 cutting inside.

 Diagram C (below) - to keep good spacing, O3 sees that O4 has the opposite corner filled and fills back to the side he came from.
 O5 passes to O1.

 Diagram D - O5 follows the pass and sets up a screen and roll opportunity with O1.
 O1 dribbles around the ball-screen looking to score or hit O5.
 If O1 can't do either of those, he'll set up the back cut opportunity for O2.